julianchurchill/text-adventure-editor/README.md

 ====

 - [FEATURE] Import button to load a model in a text file
-  - [BUG] Java Location class needs descriptionWithoutItems() which should be used in deserialiser.clj::make-location
+  - Enforce snap to grid on mouse press, avoid overlaying locations
+  - Assign a suitable x,y to each location - lay out in a simple grid to start off with
   - Actually replace the locations atom content in main.cljs
-  - Assign a suitable x,y to each location - lay out in a simple grid to start off with
 - [FEATURE] Items have 'add item action' button [REFACTOR] - Factor out append of delete button from add-extra-fields-for-item and from add-extra-fields-for-exit and put it in add-all-property-fields or add-property-fields